FoRoKo1o/DiscordBot/README.md

 # Installation
 To use this bot, you'll need to have Node.js and npm installed on your system.
 Once you've got those set up, you can follow these steps to get the bot up and running:

-Clone this repository to your local machine.
+* Clone this repository to your local machine.
-Install the required dependencies by running npm install in the project directory.
+* Install the required dependencies by running npm install in the project directory.
-Set up your environment variables by creating a .env file in the project directory with the following contents: makefile
+* Set up your environment variables by creating a .env file in the project directory with the following contents:

 ```
 token=YOUR_DISCORD_BOT_TOKEN
 WWOKEY=YOUR_WOLVESVILLE_API_KEY